basshelal/Waqti-Backend/src/uk/whitecrescent/timemanagementsystem/notes/notes.md

 For any time we can use the new Java Time API in `java.time.*`

+We should have a timer in the app

+Tasks can exist in pairs or groups, this would be a Routine or not necessarily

 ### Todoist features:
 * Projects, like larger scale categories, similar to Lists or Boards in Trello, in a Project you have similar and related Tasks and they can all be viewed by date in the Main / Inbox Project
 * Labels are like custom categories or tags